nanikjava/go-gen-ai/1/1-go-genai.md

 ![alt text](1-2.png)

-From the command line run the sample application as follows:
+Change to the `1/code` directory from the terminal and run the sample application as follows:

 ```
 GEMINI_API_KEY=<your_api_key> go run main.go